What is molluscum contagiosum?

 - Removing the viral material in the center by scraping the center briskly (curettage)

 - Putting medication on the skin (topical medication)

 - Taking medication by mouth (oral medication)

-If you believe you may have molluscum contagiosum or if you are looking for a dermatology practice that specializes in molluscum contagiosum treatment, please use the form on this page to schedule a consultation at Hollywood Dermatology or visit our contact page for information about our South Florida locations.
+If you believe you may have molluscum contagiosum or if you are looking for a dermatology practice that specializes in molluscum contagiosum treatment, please call us today at 954.961.1200 to schedule a consultation at Hollywood Dermatology or visit our contact page for information about our South Florida locations.